arkopaldutt/BayesianHL/README.md

 # BayesianHL
-(Code on Bayesian Hamiltonian Learning accompanying "Active Learning of Quantum System Hamiltonians yields Query Advantage")
+(Code on Hamiltonian Learning with a Bayesian estimator accompanying "[Active Learning of Quantum System Hamiltonians yields Query Advantage](https://arxiv.org/abs/2112.14553)")

 We consider the problem of learning the cross-resonance (CR) Hamiltonian.
 We compare the batch-mode active learning algorithm for Hamiltonian learning based on Fisher information
 ([HAL-FI](https://github.com/arkopaldutt/HAL)) against the sequential active learning algorithm defined in [Qinfer](https://arxiv.org/abs/1610.00336).
 We use the Bayesian estimator of sequential